 Pivoting ROX Risers - First only the 2" (or 50mm) risers fit & pivot correctly (don't use the 1&3/4")

 Some customers have found difficulty in getting the hydraulic lines to work & one had longer custom units made up in braided stainless (often a good performance move over standard or aged rubber hoses in any case).
 Here we recommend John Stanmas PL of Cooroy QLD, the Goodrige (UK) importer as a good supplier!

-However ROX SpeedFX have a new solution which entails rerouting the hoses, replacing one bracket and bending a cable routing bracket (loop).
-Their experience proven on their own bike, is that the hoses-cables DO NOT have to be changed and this is their recommended method.
+However, ROX SpeedFX has a new solution that entails rerouting the hoses, replacing one bracket and bending a cable routing bracket (loop).
+Their experience proven on their own bike is that the hoses-cables DO NOT have to be changed and this is their recommended method.

 (Auto parts store eg. Repco/ SupaCheap etc)

 As for the clutch line, remove the line from the stock bracket.
-Bend the bracket open, then zipp tie the line to the mounting hole of the opened bracket.
-Consider also zipp tying a piece of ¼” (6.4mm) fuel line below the hose connection to make sure it does not rub on the frame of the bike.
+Bend the bracket open, then zip ties the line to the mounting hole of the opened bracket.
+Consider also zip tying a piece of ¼” (6.4mm) fuel line below the hose connection to make sure it does not rub on the frame of the bike.

 With the throttle cables, bend the stock bracket upward so that it points toward the right side of the boke (not flat as this holds cables 2 inches out).
 This frees up cable length & orients them better.

 The wiring harness is removed from the wire retainer to the right of the key switch (Sitting on the bike) to free up some length.
-Consider cable ties to make sure they dont not snag etc.
+Consider cable ties to make sure they don't snag etc.